How often do you have the opportunity to stumble upon the absolutely stunning landscape I’ve grown so fond of over the years?

 Here, we won’t get into the more known spots like Tulum or Mexico City, instead, we will explore the lesser-known areas.
 The places where only the locals know exist.

 Let’s talk about two lesser-known trails that showcase everything we love about the natural outdoors.
+Mexico brims with must-see destinations like the lush Huasteca Potosina in San Luis PotosĂ, the enchanting gardens of Xilitla, and the dramatic Tamul waterfall.

-Reserva de la Biósfera El Cielo
+Reserva de la Biosfera El Cielo

 Is El Cielo special?

-- Biodiversity: This can truly be a learning experience from hundreds of bird species, several mammals like jaguars and pumas, and an array of plants including orchids and bromeliads.
+- Biodiversity: This can truly be a learning experience from hundreds of bird species, several mammals like jaguars and pumas, and an array of plants, including orchids and bromeliads.

-For more information visit AllTrails – Reserva de la Biósfera El Cielo and this Handy Guide for Ecotourists.
+For more information, visit AllTrails – Reserva de la Biósfera El Cielo and this Handy Guide for Ecotourists.

 Pico de Orizaba